alteryx/promote-python/examples/check_env/upgrade-dependencies.md

 * Upgrade promote-app platform with higher/new version
 * Upgrade the dependencies when building docker image of ML model

-As promote-app is a complex system, to upgrade promote-app platform will take time for fully testing.
+As Promote platform is a complex system, to upgrade Promote platform will take time for fully testing.

 In this document, will upgrade the dependencies when building docker image of ML model

 ### Important disclosure:
-Promote-app 1.10 was developed and tested base on the following tech env.
+Promote platform 1.10 was developed and tested base on the following tech env.
  * Node 8.17.X or 10.24.X
  * Python 3.6.x
    * progressbar2==3.10.1